This startup lets you make money like an Airbnb host—for screening movies

 After all, people might not be able to attend a live, screening of a film, but they could attend one digitally.
 Knight came up with a prototype for a digital platform with built-in, live text chat and video broadcasting capabilities so that after a film is streamed, audiences can participate in a panel discussion or virtual chat with a filmmaker.

-And so was born Kinema, which recently closed $2 million in seed funding led by Kindred Ventures, Lupa Systems, and Galaxy Interactive.
+And so was born Kinema, which recently closed $2 million in seed funding led by Kindred Ventures.
+Lupa Systems and Galaxy Interactive are also backers.
 The company expands on Marchese’s pre-pandemic business plan in that it’s set up to accommodate both in-person and virtual screenings.
 Its ambitions also go beyond smaller, independent films.
 Marchese says she’d ultimately love for Kinema to allow people to screen blockbusters—even Marvel movies—in order to bring them to audiences who don’t fit the superhero fanboy demo or who live in rural areas where there are not major movie theaters.
 As independent theaters shut down in the wake of the pandemic and even the big chains are struggling, the model couldn’t be more timely.

 One of Kinema’s first test cases came last September when the company was still technically in stealth mode.
 Indie filmmaker Sanjay Rawal’s documentary Gather, about Indigenous American food systems, had just been released on iTunes, but the film was unable to be screened at festivals or any other in-person screenings.
 Using Kinema’s tools, Rawal became his own “screening tour manager,” Marchese says, and worked with hosts to organize over 200 virtual screenings of the film; one attracted 1,200 people, far more than ever would have been able to pack into a movie theater.
 Rawal then had the ability to interact with audiences after the screening and could follow up with them via email.
 He split the revenue from each ticket sold with Kinema.
 (The average ticket prices for Kinema screenings, Marchese says, is $9.18 and is determined by the host.)